Ketchikan City Tour And Totem BightExplore > United States > Ketchikan > Ketchikan City Tour And Totem Bight

 Back in Ketchikan, you'll tour around town, visiting local attractions and learning about the history and culture of the first city on the Inside Passage.

-• This tour is accessible for collapsible wheelchairs only.
+- This tour is accessible for collapsible wheelchairs only.
+YOU MUST NOTIFY SHORETRIPS IF YOU ARE BRINGING A WHEELCHAIR.

 Days offered: 7 days a week